Social-GPT/agent/README.md

 - 💡 Offers suggestions according to the provided brand description
 - 📝 Generates a list of topics and formulates ideas for each one
 - 🤖 Creates the body of posts automatically
-- 🐦 Facilitates post creation for Twitter, 📘 Facebook, and 📸 Instagram
+- 🐦 Facilitates post creation for Twitter, 📘 Facebook, 📸 Instagram, and 💼 LinkedIn
 - 🎆 Generates images for each post using StableDiffusion
 - 🔍 Selects hashtags intelligently
 - 😊 Incorporates emojis in the posts